jatanrathod13/Personal-Website/README.md

 ## 💡 Note

 This repository is based on the [Fuwari](https://github.com/saicaca/fuwari) template.
-If you’re interested in exploring the original project, visit its GitHub page.
+If you're interested in exploring the original project, visit its GitHub page.

 Feel free to contribute, open issues, or provide suggestions for improvements!